 It is our tactic and product that can help us draw even disinterested groups of people in to try!

-Customers have a higher chance of sticking around with businesses that have a seamless experience throughout their channels.
+Customers have a higher chance of sticking around with businesses that have a seamless buying experience across all channels.

 Moreover, these very numbers also hint at the urgency to improve new lead conversions.